-E: ON SECTION 41(6) OF THE NPA ACT
+ON SECTION 41(6) OF THE NPA ACT

-- 32. The attempt to interpret section 41(6) of the NPA Act to exempt journalists from criminal prosecution for a breach of law would violate section 9(1) of the Constitution.
-There is nothing special about journalists that they should be exempted from criminal prosecution.
-Applied as contended for by the applicants, their approach would violate section 9(1) of the Constitution which guarantees the right of everyone to the equal protection and application of the law.
-It would provide unjustified immunity to a group of persons based on their profession or status as journalist who breach section 41(6) of the NPA Act under the principle of open justice.
+- 36. The attempt to interpret section 41(6) of the NPA Act to exempt criminal prosecution for a breach of the provision by journalist does not have any merit.
+Applied as contended for by the applicants, it would violate section 9(1) of the Constitution which guarantees the right of everyone to the equal protection and application of the law.
+It would provide unjustified immunity for persons who breach section 41(6) of the NPA Act under the principle of open justice.
 The open justice principle does not, in any event, sanction criminal disclosure of persons' medical records in violation of the right of that person to inherent dignity and the law.
-To apply the principle in the manner contended for by the applicant would undermine the law and promote anarchy. - 33.
+To apply the principle in the manner contended for by the applicant would undermine the law and promote anarchy. - 37.
 In any event, section 41(6) of the NPA Act is not capable of being applied or interpreted in a manner that gives immunity for its breach by journalists.
 There is no conceivable basis for the approach that would give journalists immunity from criminal prosecution for a breach of section 41(6) of the NPA Act.
 Section 41(6) of the NPA Act requires a person to have the permission of the NDPP or a person authorised in writing by the NDPP to disclose to any other person any information which came to his or her knowledge in the performance of his or her functions or any other law.
 The applicant cannot demonstrate why such a requirement should be torpedoed by the principle of open justice.
 They do not contend that the requirement is unlawful and cannot be complied with or that it is an unconstitutional limitation on any rights.
 They do not contend that it is an unconstitutional limitation in breach of section 36 of the Constitution of the rights of journalists or that it gives to the NPA an unjustified control over information in their possession in violation of a higher right of the public.